EkaterinaKlimenko0700/e2e_rep/Markdown-docs.md

 - We look through the columns to understand the structure of the data proposed for analysis.

-Filtered the data by `offer_type` = 1
+Filtered the data by `offer_type` = 2

-- Created a new column `price_m` (price per square meter), which is equal to `last_price` divided by `area`

 - Filtered data by location `St. Petersburg`

-- Selected columns for analysis
+- Selected columns for analysis - 'last_price', 'floor',  'rooms', 'area', 'renovation'

-- Afterwards, the data was filtered by area and price (I left lines where the area of ​​the apartment is in the range from 20 to 200 square meters, the price per square meter is in the range from 70,000 to 300,000, I removed `studio`, floors up to 25, buildings with more than records)
+- Selected floors from 1 to 20, took as a basis apartments with at least 1 and no more than 3 rooms with an area from 20 to 90 square meters maximum

-Divided the data into X ( `last_day_exposition`) and Y (price_m'), as well as into training and test samples
+Divided the data into X ('floor',  'rooms', 'area', 'renovation') and Y ('last_price'), as well as into training and test samples

 # Model Hyperparameters